Is Summer School right for me?

 To qualify, you must currently be studying towards a degree or have been awarded a degree.
 We would expect all applicants to be tracking towards or have achieved an Upper Second Class Honours degree (or the international equivalent) but in some instances it is possible to accept slightly lower grades, depending on the strength of the application as a whole.

 Please note that current Imperial College MSc and PhD students are unable to apply for the Summer School.

-If you are applying for Principles of Finance we require evidence of A-level mathematics at grade B or above (or an international equivalent).
+Principles of Finance – for this course we require evidence of A-level mathematics at grade B or above (or an international equivalent).